cyberninja13/SOC/README.md

 ## False-Negative
 if the device has not generated any alert and the intrusion has actually happened, this is the case of a false negative.

+## Cyber-Kill-Chain
+The cyber kill chain is a series of steps that trace stages of a cyberattack from the early reconnaissance stages to the exfiltration of data.

 ## Risk-Assessment
 refers to detecting the information assets that are prone to cyber-attacks (including customer data, hardware, laptop,) and evaluates various risks that could affect those assets